DataSQRL/datasqrl.github.io/docs/getting-started/concepts/why-datasqrl.md

 Secondly, DataSQRL consolidates all elements of building a data service in one higher-level language called SQRL.
 That means you only have to learn one thing: [SQRL](/docs/getting-started/concepts/sqrl).
 SQRL is based on SQL, so if you know how to read a `SELECT ...
 FROM ...
 WHERE` clause you will pick up SQRL very quickly.
 SQRL extends SQL with a few constructs that make it easier to develop complex sequences of data transformations, data structures, and handle data streams.
 Take a look at our [quickstart tutorial](/docs/getting-started/quickstart) to get a feel for the language.

-You implement your entire data service in SQRL [[2]](#footnotes) and DataSQRL compiles that code to the respective data technologies in the data layer.
+You implement your entire data service in SQRL [[2]](#footnotes) and DataSQRL compiles that code to the respective data technologies in the data service.
 That means you don't have to learn the ins-and-outs of multiple data technologies and their respective languages and configurations.

 Like SQL, SQRL is a declarative language.
 Implementing a data service in SQRL means defining data transformations and analytics to apply to your input data to produce the desired result.
 You don't have to implement *how* to execute those transformations or when.
 You focus entirely on the *what* and DataSQRL figures out the *how*.
 This saves you time from implementing data operations manually and the effort to learn how to optimize them.